Venezuela to probe Chavez cancer poisoning accusation

 Though there are hopes for a post-Chavez rapprochement between Venezuela and the United States, a diplomatic spat worsened on Monday when Washington expelled two Venezuelan diplomats in a tit-for-tat retaliation.

-(Additional reporting by Marianna Parraga; Editing by Daniel Wallis and Xavier Briand)
+(Additional reporting by Marianna Parraga, Simon Gardner, Pablo Garibian and Enrique Andres Pretel; Editing by Daniel Wallis and Stacey Joyce)